 Fellows meet seven times a year for eight hours each session.
 The sessions are on Mondays from 1-5 pm, and Tuesdays from 8 am – 12 pm at Edenton Street UMC in Raleigh.
 Those who live 1.5 hours or more away are invited to stay in a nearby hotel on Monday night, at the Center’s expense.
 All Fellows are invited to join an optional lunch at noon on Mondays for fellowship and to transition into the learning environment.

 The North Carolina Annual Conference of the United Methodist Church makes a significant investment in the Fellows Program.
 In addition, the annual tuition for Leadership Fellows is $500 per person.
-There is a $100 application fee per team which does not apply towards the annual tuition.
-Scholarship funds through the Academy may be pursued if available funding is a deterrent to being enrolled.
+Scholarship funds through the Center may be pursued if available funding is a deterrent to being enrolled.